Silent Night, Bloody Night: Release

-The film was given a limited theatrical release in the United States under the title Night of the Full Dark Moon through Cannon Films, beginning November 15, 1972.
+The film was given a limited theatrical release in the United States under the title Night of the Dark Full Moon through Cannon Films, beginning November 15, 1972.
 (Note: Contemporaneous newspaper sources show the film opening on November 15, 1973 in Terre Haute, Indiana, and on November 17, 1972 in Scranton, Pennsylvania; and Binghamton, New York (among others) under the Night of the Full Dark Moon.)
 It was subsequently released as Silent Night, Bloody Night in the spring of 1973, and continued to screen under this title through December 1973, sometimes paired as a double feature with I, Monster or The Blood on Satan's Claw.

 It subsequently screened in Australia in December 1974.
 The same year, the Sitges Film Festival in Spain screened the film as an official selection.

 The film was released once again in 1981 by Cannon under the title Death House, stylized as Deathouse in some advertisements and on the film's title card.
 (Note: Trade advertisements printed by Cannon in 1981 bear the Deathouse title, as does the restored print of the film released on DVD by Film Chest in 2013.)